-Kits available here, through the designer’s website.
+Kits available here.
 Newborn and infant sizes use fingering weight Baby Ull; youth and teen/adult sizes use sport weight Falk.
+Feel free to ask Mary Ann for custom colorways.

 I originally developed the motifs you see in the Main Monkey Chart for my Sleepy Monkey Blanket design, a reversible stroller blanket pattern published in the Spring 2009 edition of Twist Collective.